mingdinghan/modern_front_end_rails/README.md

-## Modern Front-end Development with Rails
+## Modern Front-end Development with Rails (2nd edition)

-Enhance the user experience of a pre-seeded Rails7 application using front-end tools from the Rails ecosystem (Hotwire, Stimulus, Turbo, and Webpacker) and tools from the JavaScript ecosystem (esbuild, TypeScript, and React)
+Enhance the user experience of a pre-seeded Rails7 application using tools from
+- Rails ecosystem (Hotwire, Turbo, Stimulus)
+- JavaScript ecosystem (TypeScript, React)
+- packaging and asset pipeline (jsbundling-rails with esbuild, css-bundling-rails with Tailwind CSS, Propshaft)

+Application Context:
-Context: music festival webapp, where multiple bands will perform at various concerts.
+- A music festival webapp, where multiple bands will perform at various concerts.
 This app contains a schedule of all the concerts and venues.

-Things to be built:
+- Things to be built
   - Schedule Page
   - Concert Display Page

+## Progress

+1. Set up Rails with TypeScript and basic data modeling.
+Add views with no interactivity.

 ---